 TED N. C. WILSON: At the risk of seeming somewhat simplistic, may I suggest that the real crux of the matter in this, as well as in other items, is whether Ellen White, in the Spirit of Prophecy, can really be considered an authoritative commentary on Scripture.
-I would like to state that I believe that the Spirit of Prophecy is just as applicable in 1980 as it ever has been and that Ellen White can be considered an authoritative commentary on Scripture, and that she is hardly overemphasize the importance of Christ's ministry in the heavenly sanctuary.
-This is a wonderful opportunity to say something about the work of God's right hand, forgiveness and benevolence, and also the work of His left hand, that alien work, His work of judgment.
-Surely this judging of the world by God is utterly important.
+I would like to state that I believe that the Spirit of Prophecy is just as applicable in 1980 as it ever has been and that Ellen White can be considered an authoritative commentary on Scripture, and that she is God's servant for the last days.

-God's servant for the last days.
 RUSSELL STAPLES: We can